shiva233/Project-Hermes/README.md

 # Project-Hermes

 > Hermes (n.): God of speed, travel, and messangers.
-In this incarnation he carries pixels instead of scrolls, streaming your games from your desktop to your hands.
+In this incarnation he carries pixels instead of scrolls, streaming your games from your desktop to your hands :D

 Project Hermes is a portable game streaming handheld built for PC gamers, stream all of your games via SteamLink and enjoy console-like gameplay on the go, without rebuying games or paying console prices for the hardware!